 The Drexel Fund seeks visionary founders who are interested in gaining access to the support necessary to take a dream for a new, sustainable, replicable high-performing private school model from possibility to reality.

-The Drexel Fund Founders Program is a one-year paid fellowship that helps outstanding leaders already on the path to launching a school continue to plan and open an innovative and effective private school in one of The Drexel Fund’s target states: Florida, Wisconsin, Indiana, Ohio, Louisiana, Tennessee, and North Carolina.
-The seventh cohort of the Founders Program is designed for entrepreneurs who will begin the fellowship in Summer 2023 and be ready to launch a new private school in Fall 2024.
+The Drexel Fund Founders Program is a one-year paid fellowship that helps outstanding leaders already on the path to launching a school continue to plan and open an innovative and effective private school in one of The Drexel Fund’s target states: Florida, Wisconsin, Indiana, Ohio, Louisiana, Tennessee, North Carolina and Arizona.
+The eighth cohort of the Founders Program is designed for entrepreneurs who will begin the fellowship in Summer 2024 and be ready to launch a new private school in Fall 2025.

 The Drexel Fund wants Fellows to open schools that have a student body that is at least a third low-income, are academically rigorous and financially sustainable, and help students develop strong character.
 Fellows have a strong rationale for opening a private school, either because their school is faith-based, or the school features an innovative approach that requires the autonomy of a private school.

 Serious candidates for the Founders Program will possess a well-developed vision for their new school.
 The Drexel Fund’s design and planning support will deepen Fellows’ capacity to concretize that vision.
 The Founders Program will provide resources that will maximize Fellows’ growth as a founding school leader, which could include training in partnership with successful national programs, shadowing of high performing school models, and support from experts in the practical components of founding and leading a school.

 - Competitive stipend package

-- Customized learning and development plan for each Fellow
+- Customized learning and development plan and “catalyst grant” for each Fellow

 - Ongoing learning reinforced by monthly cohort training sessions focused on readiness benchmarks for launch

 - School visits to high-performing schools across the country

 - Near-term opportunity to apply for school start-up funding as well as the long-term opportunity for strategy and financial support as the school replicates